aneldev/dyna-ts-react-module-boilerplate/README.md

 ### Run

+- Call `yarn sync-usages` to sync it once
-- Call `yarn sync-usages-watch`
+- Call `yarn sync-usages --watch` for run in watcher mode

 ### Prerequisite

-For all except Mac desktops, y>ou have to install the `rsync` on your system. _See below how to do it._
+For all except Mac desktops, you have to install the `rsync` on your system. _See below how to do it._

-## Link with `sync-file-deps-watch`
+## Link with `sync-file-deps`

 ### About

-This is the opposite of the `sync-usages-watch`.
-It doesn't sync the usaged of this package but it update the dependencies of this package that have "file:" as version.
+This is the opposite of the `yarn sync-file-deps --watch`.
+It doesn't sync the package's usages, but it updates this package's dependencies with "file:" as version.

 Yarn by default links only on `yarn upgrade` the file dependencies.
 Use the `sync-usages-watch`.

 The script performs:

 - Watched the changes of the dependencies
-- Deletes, recreates and copies all items of the dependency folder (as it defined in the `file:`)
+- Deletes, recreates, and copies all items of the dependency folder (as defined in the `file:`)
 - It doesn't copy the `node_modules` folder.

 ### Run

+- Call `yarn sync-file-deps` to sync it once
-- Call `yarn sync-file-deps-watch`
+- Call `yarn sync-file-deps --watch` for run in watcher mode

 ### Prerequisite

-For all except Mac desktops, y>ou have to install the `rsync` on your system. _See below how to do it._
+For all except Mac desktops, you have to install the `rsync` on your system. _See below how to do it._

 ## About the `rsync` prerequisite

 You have to install the `rsync` on your system.
-- For Mac you don't need to do anything, it is already there.
+- For Mac, you don't need to do anything.
+It is already there.
 - For Linux [follow this guide](https://www.hostinger.com/tutorials/how-to-use-rsync)
-- For Windows's _not a clear guid ahs been found, feel free to fork this doc._
+- For Windows's _not a clear guid has been found, feel free to fork this doc._

 # Known issues